|Terms and Conditions

 (5.2) The Company uses packaging designed to ensure that Live Foods arrive in good condition.
 However, the Company may alter the packaging without notice at any time.

-(5.3) If Goods are in stock, they will normally be despatched to our published schedule .
+(5.3) If Goods are in stock, they will normally be dispatched to our published schedule .
 Goods that are not held in stock, or are imported may be subject to delay.
 Any dates quoted for delivery of the Goods are approximate only and the Company shall not be liable for any delay in delivery of the Goods however caused.
 Time for delivery shall not be of the essence of the Contract unless previously agreed by the Company in writing.

 (5.4) Consignments sent via Royal Mail may take up to four working days to deliver.
-No claim for lost deliveries will therefore be accepted until at least four working days have passed since despatch.
+No claim for lost deliveries will therefore be accepted until at least four working days have passed since dispatch.

 (5.5) The Customer is responsible for arranging for the Goods to be received at the address supplied to the Company.

 (5.6) If a Consignment is delivered by private courier the Company does not accept liability for a missing delivery (or part delivery) unless the delivery sheet is altered by the Customer before signing for receipt, and a copy of the sheet is supplied to the Company by the Customer within 48 hours of signature.
-Otherwise, the Company must be informed of non-delivery within 2 days of the due date of despatch of the Consignment.
+Otherwise, the Company must be informed of non-delivery within 2 days of the due date of dispatch of the Consignment.

 (5.8) The Company does not accept liability for damage or loss of Live Foods or Frozen Foods in transit for deliveries outside of mainland England, Scotland or Wales unless the Customer agrees that the Company’s representative should deliver the Live Foods and/or Frozen Foods personally using Company transport and shall pay a special delivery fee to be agreed with the Company at the time of placing an order.
 In such cases, the Customer shall be responsible for complying with all legislation and regulations governing the importation of Live Foods and/or Frozen Foods into the country of destination and pay all duties thereon.